Free QR Code Generator vs. Paid: What You Actually Get (2026)

 • Unique vs. repeat scans — distinguishing new users from returning ones

-This data feeds directly into smarter campaigns.
-According to research, businesses that track QR code performance see 37% higher click-through rates compared to campaigns running without analytics — because they can identify what’s working and double down on it.
-A restaurant in London that adds a QR code to its table tents can tell exactly how many scans converted to menu views, which nights were busiest, and whether a seasonal menu update drove more engagement than the previous version.
+Businesses that track QR code performance see 37% higher click-through rates compared to campaigns running without analytics — because they can identify what works and double down on it.
+A retail store that adds QR codes to shelf displays can tell exactly which products drive the most scans, which days are busiest, and whether a new promotion outperforms the previous one.

 For a deep dive into what QR code analytics can tell you — and how to set up UTM parameters for GA4 integration — see our complete QR code tracking guide.

-Frame and CTA text: Paid tools offer customizable frames around the code with call-to-action text (“Scan to order,” “Watch our story”) — a feature that research shows significantly improves scan rates.
-These are commonly restricted or absent on free plans.
+• Frames and CTA text — customisable frames around the code with call-to-action text ("Scan to order," "Watch our story") significantly improve scan rates.
+These are restricted on most free plans.

-Custom domain redirects: Paid plans allow your QR code’s redirect URL to use your own domain rather than the generator’s domain.
-This matters for brand trust — especially in a climate where QR code phishing (quishing) has increased 587% since 2021.
+• Custom domain redirects — using your own domain for the redirect URL rather than the generator's.
+This matters for brand trust — especially as QR code phishing (quishing) has surged 587% since 2021.

-Branded QR codes — those featuring a logo and custom colors — achieve up to 40% higher scan rates than plain black-and-white codes, according to multiple studies.
-The ROI on brand customization is measurable and consistent.
-Our QR code design guide covers the full spec for maximizing scan rates through design.
+Branded QR codes featuring a logo and custom colours achieve up to 40% higher scan rates than plain black-and-white codes.
+The ROI on design customisation is measurable and consistent.
+Our QR code design guide covers the full spec for maximising scan rates through design.

-For businesses operating at scale — retailers managing hundreds of products, event organizers issuing thousands of tickets, logistics companies tracking shipments — creating QR codes one at a time is not a workflow.
-It’s a bottleneck.
+For businesses operating at scale — retailers managing hundreds of products, event organisers issuing thousands of tickets, logistics companies tracking shipments — creating QR codes one at a time is not a workflow.
+It is a bottleneck.

-Bulk QR code generation allows you to upload a CSV file containing all your data (URLs, product IDs, names, etc.) and generate thousands of unique codes in a single operation, each with its own destination and analytics.
-This is a paid-only feature on every major platform.
+Bulk QR code generation allows you to upload a CSV file containing all your data (URLs, product IDs, names) and generate thousands of unique codes in a single operation, each with its own destination and analytics.
+On most competitor platforms, this is reserved for paid tiers.

-Supercode’s Professional and Enterprise plans include bulk QR code generation with full CSV import support.
-This is how enterprise clients deploy QR codes at the scale their operations require — something covered in depth in our bulk QR code generation guide.
+Supercode includes bulk QR code generation with full CSV import on every plan — including the free plan.
+Learn how enterprise clients deploy codes at scale in our bulk QR code generation guide.

-API access allows developers to integrate QR code generation programmatically — creating codes on-the-fly as part of an e-commerce flow, a ticketing system, or a loyalty program.
-If your technical team needs this, there is no free option.
-Every major platform restricts API access to paid tiers.
+API access lets developers integrate QR code generation programmatically — creating codes on-the-fly as part of an e-commerce flow, a ticketing system, or a loyalty programme.
+At most platforms, API access requires their higher-priced plans.

-Folder organization — the ability to sort codes into campaigns, clients, or categories — is another paid feature that becomes essential once you’re managing more than a handful of codes.
+Folder organisation — sorting codes into campaigns, clients, or categories — is another capability that becomes essential once you are managing more than a handful of codes.

 Security, Control, and Uptime Reliability